 I used to be a proponent of the George Costanza preventing “worlds from colliding” theory (click here if you need to brush up on your Seinfeld references), but I’ve increasingly come to see that my “work world” (building social capital) is very compatible with my home world and interests (i.e. cooking).
 Sharing a meal is certainly a great way to bring people together and build social capital.
 So for this year’s Social Capitalist Luncheon, “building social capital world” I decided to offer a three course meal prepared by your truly as one of our raffle prizes.
+For a more updated multi-course meal, check out our Festive Winter Wine Dinner at Home.

 Well, things couldn’t have worked out better.
 Out of 330 event attendees, it just so happened that the winner of this raffle prize wound up being the proud parents of one of honorees, Saskia Epstein.
 And for my first attempt at taking my cooking on the road for a meal like this, I can’t imagine more graceful and flexible hosts than Don & Jane (they insisted that I not try a substitution for the lemons I forget!).
 They assembled a very interesting and wonderful group of people for a fun night of conversation and enjoying good food and wine.